 Parental involvement plays an important role in this unpunished approach, which involves hours-long exercises that include controlled fluid intake, scheduled toilet sitting, redirects in case of accidents, and scheduled sitting in a chair, to assist the child. child to initiate proper toilet training and behavior.

 Your child may reject food because of its texture, color, shape, presentation, type, brand, or even container.
-Whatever the trigger for the behavior, we’ve learned that success can be achieved using a gradual exposure model – assessing your child’s food preferences, and then gradually introducing a multi-step priority list to help increase your child’s food choices. your son.
+Whatever the trigger for the behavior, we’ve learned that success can be achieved using a gradual exposure model – assessing your child’s food preferences, and then gradually introducing a multi-step priority list to help increase your child’s food choices.

-Our approach is to partner with your child’s school to ensure that carefully planned behavior plan is followed at school and at home.
+Our approach is to partner with your child’s school to ensure that a carefully behavior plan is followed at school and at home.
 This consistency of therapy and commitment is important to seeing positive results.

 Our Behavior Analyst will attend Individualized Education Program (IEP) meetings, as well as school meetings; our presence helps ensure that your child is reaching his or her full learning potential.